By Robert Kinsler, Founder & CEO of United Fray and Guest Blogger on the Suitless Blog.

 We build opportunities for these sorts of conversations into our meeting structure and planning for fun engagement and culture activities.
 We’ve recreated those moments and have shown our team that they and their relationships with one another matter.
 By strengthening interpersonal relationships between colleagues, you’ll be able to keep strong lines of communication.
 This opens things across departments and between junior- and senior-level employees.

 2. It’s not really about the “activity.”
 That is just a tool to facilitate communication and camaraderie.

 After coming up with your own ways that are unique to your culture to integrate non work style conversations, you’ll want to explore other ways to recreate those fun shared experiences and conversations.
-Whatever activity you pick for your team, remember that it’s just the backdrop to create an opportunity for everyone to connect in a real, tangible way.
+Whatever activity you pick for your team, remember that it’s just the backdrop.
+Try to create an opportunity for everyone to connect in a real, tangible way.
 Encourage everyone to focus on the interaction and not the “wow” factor.
 Fun, lighthearted activities can go a long way.
 From trivia and Pictionary to cocktail and cooking classes, the options are endless.

 3. Being intentional is key for team building during Covid.

 4. Put it on company time.

 At this point in the pandemic, everyone has pretty much reached maximum capacity on their daily Zoom meetings.
 While a total necessity for professionals in the era of Covid, adding extra Zooms to the schedule is probably going to get a thumbs down from most of your team.
 When planning a team-building activity, keep it within typical workday hours.
 Rare exceptions might exist.
 Nevertheless, keep any additional Zoom calls within the 9 to 5.
 This will drive better participation and appreciation for the activity.

 5. Outside facilitators can play a big role.